Perspective | These stories are supposed to give you nightmares

 Garner’s truth would fuel a powerful conversation for a mother to have with a son troubled after reading about it.
 That’s not what happened.

-“So when my son showed me his reading assignment, my heart sunk,” Murphy said, in a gauzy, grammatically sketchy, fireside ad paid for by Gov.-elect Glenn Youngkin’s campaign.
+“So when my son showed me his reading assignment, my heart sunk,” Murphy said, in a gauzy, grammatically sketchy fireside ad paid for by Gov.-elect Glenn Youngkin’s campaign.
 “It was some of the most explicit material you can imagine.”

 The ad, which ran in the final weeks of the campaign, hit its mark in fueling outrage and increasingly politicizing a toxic environment for educators.

 Murphy and Youngkin (R) resuscitated her nearly decade-old fight to argue that former governor Terry McAuliffe (D) would block parents’ involvement in education.
 It was a powerfully effective boogeyman, unleashed amid the backlash to critical race theory.
-The theory that drove many voters to the polls is used in college — not in K-12 in Virginia or anywhere else in the country — and examines the way policies and laws perpetuate systemic racism.
+The theory that drove many voters to the polls is used in college — not in K-12 education in Virginia or anywhere else in the country — and examines the way policies and laws perpetuate systemic racism.

 Blake Murphy was a senior taking an AP English class at Lake Braddock Secondary School in 2012 when his mother’s fight began.
-Hundreds of thousands of people bought or borrowed a copy of the Pulitzer-Prize winning, best-selling, made-into-a-movie, landmark book by a Nobel laureate, but the book’s stature is unimportant in her crusade, the mother of four told The Washington Post back in 2013, when she presented her complaint to the school board.
+Hundreds of thousands of people bought or borrowed a copy of the Pulitzer Prize-winning, best-selling, made-into-a-movie, landmark book by a Nobel laureate, but the book’s stature is unimportant in her crusade, the mother of four told The Washington Post back in 2013, when she presented her complaint to the school board.

 “It’s not about the author or the awards,” Murphy said.
 “It’s about the content.”